3 reasons NASA's Perseverance rover and going to Mars should matter to you

-Today, NASA will land its most advanced rover ever on the surface of another planet.
+NASA on Thursday successfully landed its most advanced rover ever on the surface of another planet.
 The Mars 2020 Perseverance rover is the fifth such rolling robot the space agency has sent to the red planet, and when the mission is over, it will have cost nearly $3 billion.

 With a pandemic bringing everyday existence on the surface of our own planet to arguably its lowest point since humans entered the space age several decades ago, it's fair to wonder why we're devoting any resources to sending our best tech to explore a cold, dead desert planet bathed in radiation.

 There are actually a number of arguments that range from the philosophical to more practical.
-Here are three that make up my pitch to those who can't fathom how sending a nerdy dune buggy carrying a tiny helicopter on a 100-million-mile road trip is justifiable.
+Here are three for those who can't fathom how sending a nerdy dune buggy carrying a tiny helicopter on a 100-million-mile road trip is justifiable.

 The fragility of our planet